Rotating Love: The dynamical tides of spinning Newtonian stars: Introduction

-Much of the content in this study makes use of the Lagrangian perturbation formalism developed in Refs.~\cite{1978ApJ...221..937F,1978ApJ...222..281F} with useful extensions provided by Ref.~\cite{2001PhRvD..65b4001S}.
 We work in a coordinate basis, using Latin scripts $i, j, k, \ldots$ to denote the spatial components of a vector and adopt the Einstein summation convention, where repeated indices represent a summation.
 We reserve the indices $l$ and $m$ for the multipole degree and azimuthal order, respectively, of a spherical harmonic $Y_l^m$.
 Greek indices $\alpha, \beta, \gamma, \ldots$ will be used to label the different oscillation modes.